abhineetraj1/arduino-self-driving-car/README.md

-# Arduino Auto-Driving Car with Ultrasonic Sensors
+# Arduino Self-Driving Car with Ultrasonic Sensors

 This project involves building an Arduino-based auto-driving car that utilizes ultrasonic sensors to detect obstacles and make decisions on movement.
 The car can be started using a push button, and it is equipped with four motors for movement control.
 A servo motor is used to steer the front wheels.
 The car is programmed to respond to sensor readings and perform actions accordingly: turning left or right, moving forward, or stopping.
 In specific scenarios, such as detecting obstacles from multiple directions simultaneously, the car will emit a continuous beeping sound.